Strom Thurmond: Second marriage

 Thurmond married his second wife, Nancy Janice Moore, on December 22, 1968.
 He was 66 years old and she was 22.
 She had won Miss South Carolina in 1965.
 Two years later, he hired her to work in his Senate office.
 Although Nancy did not particularly enjoy politics, she nevertheless became a popular figure on Capitol Hill.
 At age 68 in 1971, Thurmond fathered the first of four children with Nancy, who was then 25.
-Thurmond and Nancy's children are: Nancy Moore Thurmond (1971–1993), a beauty pageant contestant who was killed by a drunk driver; James Strom Thurmond Jr. (born 1972), a former U.S. Attorney for the District of South Carolina and Solicitor for the 2nd Judicial District of South Carolina.
-Juliana Whitmer (born 1974), and Paul Reynolds Thurmond (born 1976), a South Carolina State Senator.
+Thurmond and Nancy's children are: Nancy Moore Thurmond (1971–1993), a beauty pageant contestant who was killed by a drunk driver; James Strom Thurmond Jr. (b.
+1972), a former U.S. Attorney for the District of South Carolina and Solicitor for the 2nd Judicial District of South Carolina, Juliana Whitmer (b.
+1974), and Paul Reynolds Thurmond (b.
+1976), a former South Carolina State Senator.

-Thurmond's children remained in South Carolina with relatives, and Nancy commuted back and forth.
-Nancy and Strom separated in March 1991, after Nancy claimed that they no longer had a real marriage, stating "At this point in my life I would like to be able to pursue several career options and some measure of independence."
-She returned to South Carolina, where her children were living.
+Thurmond's children remained in South Carolina with relatives, and Nancy commuted back and forth to Washington.
+Thurmond and Nancy separated in March 1991, after Nancy claimed that they no longer had a real marriage, stating "At this point in my life I would like to be able to pursue several career options and some measure of independence."
+She returned to South Carolina, where their children were living.
 Although Nancy casually dated other men during the early stages of the separation, neither she nor her husband considered divorce, and they reportedly remained close.
 It was alleged that she spoke with her husband several times each day, and he stayed at her house several times each month, whenever he returned to South Carolina.
-Thurmond and his wife continued attending events together.
-However, they were also reported as estranged in 1996 when Nancy was facing trial for drunk driving.
-In 2001, they were still reported to be estranged when Nancy refused an offer to succeed Strom in the U.S. Senate.
+They continued attending events together.
+They were also reported as estranged in 1996, when Nancy was facing trial for drunk driving.
+In 2001, they were still reported to be estranged when Nancy refused an offer to succeed Thurmond in the U.S. Senate.

 Sexual misconduct allegations

 According to NBC News in 2017, it was widely acknowledged around Congress that Thurmond inappropriately touched women throughout his career.
-Thurmond's colleague, Senator Patty Murray, stated that in early 1994, Thurmond, then 91, tried to fondle her breast in an elevator.
+Thurmond's colleague, Senator Patty Murray, stated in 1996 that Thurmond, who was 91 years old at the time of the incident, tried to fondle her breast in an elevator.
 According to The New York Times, Thurmond had been known for fondling women in Senate elevators, and did not realize Murray was a fellow senator.
 The alleged incident prompted a statement from Thurmond's office, saying that he had not engaged in any inappropriate behavior, and that he was showing gentlemanly courtesy by assisting Murray into the elevator.
 Female Senate staffers from the late 1980s and early 1990s recalled that Thurmond was on an informal list of male senators who were known for harassing women regularly, such as while alone in elevators.

 Political reporter Cokie Roberts said in 2017 that Thurmond kissed her on the mouth, while she was live on the air at a political convention.
-Roberts stated that Thurmond "was in the category of his own" when it came to politicians and sexual harassment.
+Roberts stated that Thurmond "was in a category of his own" when it came to politicians and sexual harassment.